anna-arnett/Demo/Readme.md

 Radar Chart Plotting Script

-This script generates a radar chart from an Excel file and supports interactive annotations and saving the chart as an image.
+This script generates a radar chart from an Excel file and supports features such as dynamic scaling, customizable plot properties, interactive annotations, and selective emphasis of series in an exported image.

 Prerequisites